 Kyrgyzstan is one of the best-kept secrets of Central Asia.
 It is a magical land of snow-capped mountains that disappear into the clouds, alpine lakes with turquoise water, stunning gorges, glacial rivers and vast swathes of velvety grasslands dotted with wild horses and cattle grazing peacefully.

 Located to the north of India, Kyrgyzstan is a landlocked country but has the world’s second largest alpine lake, the Issyk-Kul.

-That’s not all.
-Our carefully selected sights like the Tash Rabat caravanserai and cultural experiences like the traditional Kyrgyz horse games, carpet weaving show, eagle hunting show and the folklore show will give you an enriching insight into the nomadic lifestyle of the Kyrgyz.
+That’s not all, carefully selected sights like the Tash Rabat caravanserai and cultural experiences like the traditional Kyrgyz horse games, eagle hunting show and the folklore show will give you an enriching insight into the nomadic lifestyle of the Kyrgyz.

 All you have to do is Arrive and drive!